Motability Scheme For Electric Cars

 The Motability scheme allows disabled people to exchange their mobility allowance for a new car, scooter or wheelchair.

-- There are nine plug-in vehicles available under the scheme.
+- There are several plug-in vehicles available under the scheme.

 - You can claim the motability scheme by speaking to your car dealership.